pmq20/node-packer/node/doc/api/child_process.md

 2. `'ipc'` - Create an IPC channel for passing messages/file descriptors between parent and child.
 A [`ChildProcess`][] may have at most *one* IPC stdio file descriptor.
 Setting this option enables the [`subprocess.send()`][] method.
-If the child writes JSON messages to this file descriptor, the [`subprocess.on('message')`][`'message'`] event handler will be triggered in the parent.
 If the child is a Node.js process, the presence of an IPC channel will enable [`process.send()`][], [`process.disconnect()`][], [`process.on('disconnect')`][], and [`process.on('message')`] within the child.